Truster-Research-Group/beaver/doc/content/syntax/Beaver/VMNT/HeatDiff/index.md

 The Beaver VMNT Heat Diffusion Master Action is a convenience object to simplify setting up a heat diffusion domain system.

+It performs

+- Add HeatDiffusion Kernels
+- Add Thermal Gradient calculation material (for the chosen gradient model)
+- Optional: Setup of temperature variable (with the correct order for the current mesh)
+- Optional: Add AuxVariables and AuxKernels for various material vector components and quantity outputs

 ### Subblocks